An Optimal Algorithm for Strongly Convex Minimization under Affine Constraints: Derivation of the Algorithm and Proof of Theorem

 \subsection{Nesterov's Acceleration}

-The first step to derive Algorithm~\ref{alg:ALV-opt} is to propose a variant of the PAPC~\eqref{eq:papc} using Nesterov's acceleration~\cite{nes04}.
-Nesterov's acceleration does not apply to primal--dual algorithms in general, but in our case, we manage to apply it.
+The first step to derive Algorithm~\ref{alg:ALV-opt} is to propose a variant of the PAPC~\eqref{eq:papc} using Nesterov's acceleration~\citep{nes04}.
+Nesterov acceleration is now classical for proximal gradient descent but its extension to primal-dual settings remains an open area.
+This intermediate algorithm is Algorithm~\ref{alg:ALV}, shown above.
+Its convergence is stated in Proposition~\ref{th:ALV}.